Travel To Tokyo - frequently asked questions

 Will there be rewards?

+We want to encourage families to keep active together!
+As such, we will be awarding prizes to active schools, direct to families.
 Each week we set a new goal and there is a prize draw among teams that complete it.
-The prizes include skipping ropes, athlete visits and speakers, so get moving, do more and have fun!
+Should your school be randomly selected to win, a family will be chosen and sent a fantastic prize to their home.
+The prizes include skipping ropes, fitness trackers and shout outs from Olympic and Paralympic athletes, so get moving, do more and have fun!

 How can I find out more?

-We have resource packs for teachers and parents providing inspiration for new activities to try and to find out more about Japan and the Tokyo 2020 Olympic and Paralympic Games.
+We have teaching resource packs for teachers providing inspiration for new activities to try and to find out more about Japan and the Tokyo 2020 Olympic and Paralympic Games.

 I have moved to a different school, what do I do?

-If you’re a teacher, you can just register with your new school email address and start creating new teams immediately.
+If you’re a teacher, you can just register with your new school email address to access all the Get Set and Travel to Tokyo resources.
+There is unfortunately no way to change the email address associated with an account.

 If you’re a pupil, just enter your new school’s postcode on this page, select your team and you can start logging your activity.